-However, there are other states that prohibit homeschoolers from participating in public school sports.
+There are other states that prohibit homeschoolers from participating in public school sports at all.

 Again, that all depends on state laws.

 So, why do some public schools allow homeschoolers the ability to participate in public school sports while others do not?

 Tim Tebow’s success paved the way for a widespread review of athletics in order to allow homeschoolers to play sports in public school districts.
-The schools gained powerful athletes and homeschoolers had the ability to utilize their athletic talents.
+The schools gained powerful athletes and also homeschoolers had the ability to utilize their athletic talents at local public schools.

-As of 2017, 22 states allow homeschoolers to participate in public sports.
-In those states that don’t have “Equal Access” bills, the school or school district has the ability to decide if the homeschooler can play sports at the school.
+In those states that don’t have “Equal Access” bills, the school, school board, or school district has the ability to decide if the homeschooler can play sports at the public school.